 Every year you must purchase a TV License and it helps fund public broadcasting in Ireland.
 This license must be obtained by anyone who has a TV set in their household.
-Basic TV covers the RTE channel which is the Irish broadcaster and several channels out of the UK like the BBC and ITV.
-Many households have a free to air box which allows them to obtain channels from the UK.
-There is usually no charge per month on a free to air box you simply pay a one time fee.
+Basic TV covers the RTE channel which is the Irish broadcaster and several channels out of the UK as the BBC and ITV.
+Many households have a free-to-air box which allows them to obtain channels from the UK.
+There is usually no charge per month on a free-to-air box you simply pay a one-time fee.

 You can also buy Sky Channel packages that can include movies, documentaries, sports and so on.

-Healthcare in Ireland is no better or worse than Canada, there are waiting lists for everything unless its an emergency.
-For example I needed cataract surgery and it took 3 months to get the appointment at the hospital to check my cataracts and a further 6 months to get a hospital appointment for the surgeon to check my cataracts.
+Healthcare in Ireland is no better or worse than in Canada, there are waiting lists for everything unless it’s an emergency.
+For example, I needed cataract surgery and it took 3 months to get an appointment at the hospital to check my cataracts and a further 6 months to get a hospital appointment for the surgeon to check my cataracts.
 I was very lucky as the surgeon said that they were so bad he would get me in on a cancellation.
 So I only had to wait 5 weeks for the surgery at that point.

 Cost of healthcare in Ireland

-As residents we are entitled to free healthcare for chronic conditions.
-So things like diabetes, MS and lifelong illness is all covered at no charge including the medications.
+As residents, we are entitled to free healthcare for chronic conditions.
+So things like diabetes, MS and lifelong illness are all covered at no charge including the medications.

-When we first moved here before we were organized with medical care I went to a Doctor to obtain a prescription for 6 months of my diabetic supplies.
-For a six month supply I paid €63 in Dublin that was two types of pills and my insulin.
+When we first moved here before we were organized with the medical care I went to a doctor to obtain a prescription for 6 months of my diabetic supplies.
+For a six-month supply, I paid €63 in Dublin which was two types of pills and my insulin.